 If people vote 'no' in the referendum, then the current system will remain - in other words, the Assembly's law-making powers will be transferred bit by bit, with the agreement of Parliament each time.

-Whatever the result, the Assembly will still only be able to make laws in the 20 subject areas listed over the page.
-Issues that have not been devolved to Wales, like taxes and defence, will stay with the UK Government.
+Whatever the result, the Assembly will still only be able to make laws in these 20 areas.
+Areas that have not been devolved to Wales, like taxes and defence, will stay with the UK Government.